24 April 2025

 Philanthropy, at its core, is about love for humanity – using private resources for the public good.
 For philanthropy’s potential to be unleashed it needs to be empowered by enabling legal frameworks and rely on a single market for public good.
 It must be free to operate transparently, independently, and in partnership with others, across borders, sectors, and perspectives.
 Protecting philanthropic and civic space is core to the defence of democracy.

-Sign up and show your support!
+Sign the statement and show your support!

 If your organisation would like to sign this statement, please get in touch.